 QUIZ/EXAM DATES/POLICIES: You must notify me ASAP if you cannot meet your obligations for the course.
-Students should arrange with the instructor for makeup material, and the student will receive one week to prepare for any makeup assignment, if circumstances allow it.
+Students will receive one week to prepare for any makeup assignment, if circumstances allow it.
+Make-ups on minute papers or peer evaluations will not be permitted.